1 min read

 What is management accounting?

-Features of management accounting
+Key features of management accounting

 Here are some of the salient features of management accounting:

-Functions of managerial accounting
+Functions of management accounting

 The three primary functions of managerial accounting are: